StratifyLabs/API/README.md

 //use callbacks for file contents class LambdaFile : public FileObject;

-class Socket : public FileObject;
+// these are part of the InetAPI (separate repo) class Socket : public FileObject;
 class SecureSocket : public FileObject;
 ```